riyasahni/rust-serialization-and-deserialization/module_6/README.md

 1. Look at the module 1 README to understand crusty-cli.
 What is the function that actually reads user input?

+Does the backslash "\" followed by a charactor/word and parameters read in the user input?
+Is this the "function" that's being talked about?

 2. Place the following components in the order they occur and identify (on a very high level) the purpose of each: Parser, Executor, Optimizer

+Parser - parses the command that the user inputs to the machine into a "tree" or data structure..
+Optimizer - figures out how to make the parsed command as cheap to execute as possible Executor - executes the parsed & optimized command from the user.

 3. Crusty supports two commands right now: CREATE and something else.
 What is the other SQL command?
     -   Hint: you’ll have to go carefully through the above function and follow through on the different paths it can take to answer this question.